Routine inspections protect your property, and help your property manager flag any potential maintenance before they become problems.

 Hands down, the biggest benefit of routine inspections is to check your tenant is maintaining your investment – no amount of photos, emails, or even videos can give us a true indication of this.
 It’s our chance to document any maintenance, damages, and/or repairs on your property, and ensure you don’t end up paying for costs that aren’t your responsibility.

 The next benefit of routine inspections is they keep your tenant happy and heard.
 We can check-in on their situation and communicate with them face-to-face.
-According to an interview by domain.com.au, comfortable and reliable communication with a landlord (or property manager) is the key to retaining tenants who always pay rent on time, cause minimal damage to the property, and renew their lease multiple times.
+According to an interview by domain.com.au, comfortable and reliable communication with a landlord (or a property manager like us) is the key to retaining tenants who always pay rent on time, cause minimal damage to the property, and renew their lease multiple times.

 And lastly, routine inspections are the best way to make sure your home is handed over in a good standard.
 They teach your tenants how to live in, and leave your property when they vacate.